-Records relating to pupils/students Confidential shredding Comments Enrolment Forms Confidential shredding 18 is age of majority plus 7 years (6 years in which to take a claim against the school, plus 1 year for proceedings to be served on the school) Student transfer forms Confidential shredding Student reaching 18 years + 7 years (6 years in which to take a claim against the school, plus 1 year for proceedings to be served on the school) Disciplinary notes N/A Never destroy Results of in-school tests/exams Confidential shredding 18 is age of majority plus 7 years (6 years in which to take a claim against the school, plus 1 year for proceedings to be served on the school).
-End of term/year reports Confidential shredding 18 is age of majority plus 7 years (6 years in which to take a claim against the school, plus 1 year for proceedings to be served on the school) Records of school tours/trips, including permission slips, itinerary reports N/A Never destroy Garda vetting form & outcome - STUDENTS Confidential shredding Record of outcome retained for 12 months.
-School to retain the reference number and date of disclosure on file, which can be checked with An Garda Siochana in the future.
+Records relating to Confidential Comments

+pupils/students shredding

+Enrolment Forms Confidential 18 is age of majority plus 7 years (6 years in which to take a

+shredding claim against the school, plus 1 year for proceedings to be

+0 served on the school)

+Served on the seriodif

+Student transfer Confidential Student reaching 18 years + 7 years (6 years in which to

+forms shredding take a claim against the school, plus 1 year for proceedings

+to be served on the school)

+Disciplinary notes N/A Never destroy

+Results of in-school Confidential 18 is age of majority plus 7 years (6 years in which to take a

+tests/exams shredding claim against the school, plus 1 year for proceedings to be

+costo, examo served on the school).

+33.333 3.33.33.7

+End of term/year Confidential 18 is age of majority plus 7 years (6 years in which to take a

+reports shredding claim against the school, plus 1 year for proceedings to be

+served on the school)

+December of cobool NI/A November destroy

+Records of school N/A Never destroy

+tours/trips, including

+permission slips,

+itinerary reports

+Garda vetting form Confidential Record of outcome retained for 12 months.
+School to

+& outcome - shredding retain the reference number and date of disclosure on file,

+STUDENTS which can be checked with An Garda Siochana in the

+future.

 Sensitive Personal Data Students Final disposition Comments Psychological assessments N/A Never destroy Special Education Needs' files, reviews, correspondence and Individual Education Plans N/A Never destroy Accident reports N/A Never destroy Child protection records N/A Never destroy Section 29 appeal records Confidential shredding Student reaching 18 years + 7 years (6 years in which to take a claim against the school, plus 1 year for proceedings to be served on the school) Enrolment/transfer forms where child is not enrolled or refused enrolment Confidential shredding Student reaching 18 years + 7 years (6 years in which to take a claim against the school, plus 1 year for proceedings to be served on the school).
 Records of complaints made by parents/ guardians Depends on the nature of the complaint.
 Depends entirely on the nature of the complaint.
-If it is child-safeguarding, a complaint relating to teacher- handling, or an accident, then retain indefinitely.
+If it is child-safeguarding, a complaint relating to teacherhandling, or an accident, then retain indefinitely.
 Never destroy.
 If it is a complaint of a more mundane nature (e.g. misspelling of child's name, parent not being contacted to be informed of parent-teacher meeting) or other minor matter, then student reaching 18 years + 7 years (6 years in which to take a claim, and 1 year for proceedings to be served on school)